m-soro/Per_Scholas/Projects/README.md

 ## [Save the universe version 3](https://save-the-universe-wk5-mini-project-version3.msoro.repl.co/)

-- Added a Show/Hide Stats feature and fixed a mug.
+- Added a Show/Hide Stats feature and fixed a bug.
 More info in the readme doc.
 - [GitHub Repo](https://github.com/m-soro/Save_The_Universe_Version_3)